Queen Rania Decries 'Global Disorder', Urges Just Resolution To Palestinian-Israeli Conflict At Cernobbio Forum

 Recalling that it has been nearly eight months since the world's highest court determined it was plausible that Israel is committing genocide in Gaza, Queen Rania said that Israel has also recently launched a wide-scale military assault on the West Bank.

-"For decades, beginning before last October, Palestinians have been subjected to a crushing, criminal occupation," she said.

-"Palestinians, too, have the right to live in security and peace.
-And yet, here we are – still," she said.
+“For decades, beginning before last October, Palestinians have been subjected to a crushing, criminal occupation,” she said.“Palestinians, too, have the right to live in security and peace.
+And yet, here we are – still.”

 “Is the world saying that Israel's security is more important than anyone else's – and, therefore, nothing is off limits in its pursuit?
 That no level of Palestinian suffering is too high a price to pay?” she asked.

-"This devaluation of life must be called out for what it is: anti-Palestinian racism," she declared, adding "this failure cannot stand."
+“This devaluation of life must be called out for what it is: anti-Palestinian racism,” she declared.“This failure cannot stand.”

 “That's why rejecting double standards, demanding accountability, and finding a common path to peace are necessary to create the future Palestinians, Israelis, and all of us deserve,” she said.